We are proud to have a fully vaccinated staff. Our practice is taking all COVID precautions. Read more information here

 What conditions can echocardiography diagnose?

-At New York Specialty Clinics, the team uses echocardiography to diagnose various heart-related health problems, including:
+At New York Medical Vascular Care, the team uses echocardiography to diagnose various heart-related health problems, including

 • Blood clots in the heart chambers